Montapacking/magento-monta-checkout/README.md

 4. `bin/magento cache:flush`

 ## Configuration
-The options can be found in Stores > Configuration > Sales > Shipping Methods > Montapacking.
+The options can be found in Stores > Configuration > Sales > Shipping Methods > Monta.

 ### API credentials
-To use this module you need API credentials provided by Montapacking ('Montapacking webshop', 'Montapacking webshop', 'Montapacking - Password').
+To use this module you need API credentials provided by Monta ('Monta webshop', 'Monta webshop', 'Monta - Password').

 ## Google API
 Specify a valid Google Maps API key here.
 A key can be created here: https://developers.google.com/maps/documentation/javascript/get-api-key.
 This key is needed for the map with pick-up points.

 ## Shipping Costs
-The base shipping costs used when there is a possible connection error with the Montapacking API.
+The base shipping costs used when there is a possible connection error with the Monta API.